|2020–21 expenditure ($'000)

 The Yarra Strategic Plan, which came into operation on 24 February 2022 following approval by the Minister for Water, is the first of its kind.
-The completion of Burndap Birrarung burndap umarkoo is an important step in realising the full effect of the Willip-gin Birrarung Murron (2017) legislation which recognises the Birrarung as a living entity and requires governance that empowers the Birrarung’s Traditional Owners and integrates across portfolios, agencies, community and landscape.
+The completion of Burndap Birrarung burndap umarkoo is an important step in realising the full effect of the Yarra River Protection / Willip-gin Birrarung Murron Act 2017, which recognises the Birrarung as a living entity and requires governance that empowers the Birrarung’s Traditional Owners and integrates across portfolios, agencies, community and landscape.

-In November and December 2021, the Victorian Government released the Rivers of the Barwon (Barre Warre Yalluk) and Waterways of the West Action Plans were released.
+In late 2021, the government released the Rivers of the Barwon / Barre Warre Yalluk and Waterways of the West action plans.

-The Action Plans were developed in response to the recommendations of the Ministerial Advisory Committees for their respective regions.
-The Action Plans include immediate actions to be implemented in the first year of operation and longer-term actions to be implemented within the 5-year life of the plans, subject to funding availability.
+The plans were developed in response to the recommendations of the Ministerial Advisory Committees for their respective regions.
+The plans include immediate actions to be implemented in the first year of operation and longer-term actions to be implemented within the 5-year life of the plans, subject to funding availability.